+Water levels in well MR97-1 have shown the greatest degree of variations (fig. 2-13) due to the various changes in mining operations and infrastructure.
 Water levels increased when MR began to discharge water from their Berkeley Pit copper recovery project into the pit (Spring 1999).
 These variations are characterized by an initial increase in water levels followed by a gradual decrease before leveling off.
 The channel that carries water back to the pit after the removal of copper is adjacent to well MR97-1.
 This channel had been unused since April 1996, when HSB drainage water was captured and prevented from flowing into the pit.
 Water-level increases were seen again following MR's summer 2000 suspension of mining.
 Water from the HSB drainage that had been pumped to the Yankee Doodle Tailings Dam since April 1996 was allowed to flow into the pit following the June 2000 mine shut-down.
-What is somewhat surprising is the HSB discharge water used the same drainage channel as the discharge water from the copper recovery project and the flow of water was only about one-third.
+The HSB discharge water used the same drainage channel as the discharge water from the copper recovery project and the flow of water was only about one-third the previous flow.
 If anything, with the decrease of flow in the channel, less water would be available for ground water recharge and water levels would either stabilize or drop.
-Instead, they rose before gradually declining over the next year.
+Surprisingly, they rose before gradually declining over the next year.

 Similar variations were observed in well MR97-1 during July 2001 and again in 2002, when a weir was installed (2001) and then relocated (2002) in the channel.
-The weir that was installed in 2001 was relocated upstream to the outlet of what was historically referred to in MR's precipitation plant operations as Pond 4.
+The weir that was installed in 2001 was relocated upstream of the outlet that was historically referred to in MR's precipitation plant operations as Pond 4.
 The weir was relocated as part of infrastructure changes relating to the HSB water treatment plant construction.
 The area occupied by Pond 4 was excavated and enlarged, then lined with lime rock during construction activities.
 The weir's relocation resulted in a drop in water levels in well MR97-1, because the weir and the accompanying impounded water were moved up gradient of this well.
 Water levels showed some minor fluctuations during early 2003, before rising several feet and then leveling off, until a substantial rise during December 2003.
 The December rise coincides with the resumption of MR's copper recovery project and the corresponding flow of discharge water in the drainage ditch near well MR97-1.
 Water levels subsequently declined the first part of 2004 before leveling off for most of the remainder of 2004 and early 2005.
 Water levels increased during the summer of 2005 before declining into the first part of 2006.
-Water levels rose into early summer 2006, leveled off and declined into the fall.
-The water level had a net rise of over 2-ft during 2006.
+Water levels rose into early spring 2007, leveled off and declined into the fall.
+The water level had a net rise of over 0.78 ft during 2007.

 Wells MR97-2 and MR97-3 are adjacent to historic collection ditches associated with the leach pads.
 Water-level changes were apparent in these two wells during 1999-2000 when MR made operational changes in leaching operations.
-As a result, the amount and level of water in collection ditches became less and were reflected in a drop of water levels in wells MR97-2 and MR97-3 (fig. 2-14 and 2-15).
+As a result, the amount and level of water in collection ditches became less and were reflected as a drop in water levels in wells MR97-2 and MR97-3 (figs. 2-14 and 2-15).